ftan84/ds-sea-05-homework/project/question.md

     - Once zpid's are known, make calls on collected zpid's to collect property details as described above.

 I have close to 7000 zpid's collected with about 2000 populated with property details thus far.
 Considering the API rate limit, I think 2000 observations will suffice for the purposes of this project.
+The data is currently stored in the form of a SQLite file.